Slayer95/aura-bot/CLI.md

 This option is equivalent to ``<game.install_version>`` in `config.ini`

+## \`--cache-revalidate \<METHOD\>\`

+Specifies the method used to revalidate the cached map configurations.

+**Options:**

+- never: Never try to validate the cached configurations against the maps they are based on.
+- always: Always validate the cached configurations against the maps they are based on.
+- modified: Only validate the cached configurations against the maps they are based on if modifications are detected in the map.

+This option is equivalent to ``<bot.load_maps.cache.revalidation.algorithm>`` in `config.ini`

 ## \`--bind-address \<IPv4>\`

 If specified, Aura's game server will only allow connections from the provided IPv4 address.